Sequeira8/VI_2020-2021/README.md

 ## Setup
-Go to the project folder and run:
+Go to the project folder and on the Command Prompt run:
 ```
 python -m http.server 8888 &
 ```